Skip to content

 • 16 Remainder: No closed season

-For Units 23, 24, 25, and 26, check with the ADFG for details about hunting and harvesting black bears.
+Check with the ADFG for details about hunting and harvesting black bears for each unit.

 Brown Bear (Grizzlies)